Last updated: January 5, 2021

 I’ve never been a huge fan of knowledge management tools.
 Too rigid, too complex, not adapted to the intricacies of the human mind.
 I never managed to get on the Evernote or Notion bandwagon.
 It always felt like trying to fit a square peg in a round hole.
 Instead, I have been using a combination of sheets, docs and notes all cobbled together to link my research process together.
 It’s clunky, but it does the job.
-That was until a few weeks ago, when I discovered Roam, which brands itself as “a note taking tool for networked thought.”
-Let’s have a look at how to use Roam Research to achieve your personal growth goals.
+That was until I discovered Roam, which brands itself as “a note taking tool for networked thought.”
+Let’s have a look at how to use Roam Research to achieve your goals.

 To me, the strongest use case is to develop your metacognition, a fancy way of saying “thinking about thinking” or “knowing about knowing.”
 Instead of blindly cramming new information inside your head, Roam encourages you to literally connect the dots—to create your own links and metaknowledge, thus increasing both your memory and understanding of new information.